 Without question, corporate governance standards are abused by boards of directors who’ve approved these packages.

 But, once we dispel the fantasy in which every executive has a beach house in Carmel with a yacht in a nearby marina, we realize that our revulsion at excessive compensation packages is not really their size (except maybe for a twinkle of covetousness).

 Our distaste comes when we learn that top executive pay has nothing to do with individual or company performance … or the best interests of the shareholders.

 If you haven’t looked at your incentive plans recently, it’s time.
 Most executives don’t know whether they’re working as expected … just that they’re functioning.

 The lesson for us is that creating incentives to drive superior performance should be the crucible of executive compensation.
 Unfortunately, save for a few activists, shareholders exercise this responsibility like nudists use a bathing suit.
 Most don’t.
 Shareholders and employees stand to gain significantly from properly applied incentives throughout the organization, not just at the top.

 Are incentives aligned with the goals of the organization?

 As you examine your existing incentive plans … or contemplate new ones, make sure that they’re aligned with a clear Strategery that has been defined using S.M.A.R.T. objectives that can be equally applied to executive performance.

 A goal and performance management system, distributed throughout the organization … easily done these days using web technology … is the linchpin of a successful incentive program … and that, my friends, is the cornerstone of superior performance.

-When was the last time you took at a close look at your incentive plans … all of them that may be scattered across your organization?
+Question: When was the last time you took at a close look at your incentive plans … all of them that may be scattered across your organization?